kyoo2023/Pre_Group/README.md

 5. Configure VS Code to run and debug tests directly from the editor.
 ---
 ### 3.Github action:
-Create athe GitHub Actions workflow in a YAML file (cmake-multi-platform.yml) to achieve Continuous Integration.
+1.Create athe GitHub Actions workflow in a YAML file (cmake-multi-platform.yml) to achieve Continuous Integration.
+2.Use on section to trigger on every push to the specified branches.

 ## Use this Project
 ### 1.To automate testing